-E VERY individual in this world is born (with a few exceptions in the form of mongoloids, idiots, or morons) with the capacity to think.
+E VERY individual in this world is we desire to do, or make us happy by born (with a few exceptions in the form of mongoloids, idiots, or morons) with the capacity to think.
 That capacity is latent until it is awakened into actual reality by the process of thinking.
-As we exercise our arms and legs to increase their muscular development, so we exercise our mind in order to improve it.
+As we exercise our arms and legs to increase their muscular development, so we exercise our mind in order to improve it ...